realitymod/Manual/en/kits.md

 * ![](../assets/aa.png)**Anti-Air Rifleman \(AA\)**.
 He comes equipped with a handheld Anti-Air weapon system, making him the person to deter and take down enemy air elements.
 His restriction to 2 per team makes him a highly critical asset.
 Do not waste this kit!
 * ![](../assets/hay.png)**Heavy Anti-Tank \(HAT\)**.
 The HAT is a highly effective threat against armor and can destroy vehicles with extreme prejudice even at long ranges.
 The high limitation of this kit \(**1 per team**\) makes this an absolutely critical kit.
 Losing or wasting it can change the course of a battle.
 For this reason, players without the required experience are **emphatically asked** to stay away from it.

+## _Insurgency Kits_ {#insurgency-kits}

+Unique to some of the irregular forces and/or the Insurgency game mode are a number of kits for use in asymmetric styles of warfare.
+Often less sophisticated than to military issued gear in terms of capability, the insurgent kits are often issued a very varied mixture of firearms and an assortment of other improvised equipment to help mitigate aforementioned capability gap.
+Particularly of note is the Iraqi Insurgency as their infantry small arms table is vastly different from all other factions and thus warrants a closer inspection:

+**Iraqi Insurgent Spawn Screen Kits**
+* Cell Leader: The Insurgent version of the Officer Kit.
+* Insurgent: The Insurgent Rifleman class archetype.
+Not all of them feature Extra Ammunition, and utilize booby traps or anti-tank grenades instead.
+Their assortment of weapon system varies from Shotguns to SMGs to Assault or Battle Rifles.
+* Sapper: Another support class.
+Sappers work as a combination of the Combat Engineer and Rifleman AP class.
+Their main purpose is to set up ambushes against enemy footsoldiers and vehicles, as well as area denial.
+They have limited access to firearms and have to stay away from combat as they do not pass for civilians and are legal targets.
+They do not have access to a wrench unlike a true Combat Engineer.
+* Collaborator: This unique class features elements of the medic class with light personal arms, but can also opt to go unarmed into the conflict using the alternate kit loadout.
+Outside of reviving and healing friendlies or helping with their grappling hook, their main purpose is to feed hostile positions and other information to the team while remaining an unsuspecting bystander of the conflict.
+Killing a Collaborator under certain conditions constitutes a violation of the Rules of Engagement, penalizing the killer and his team.
+The coalition forces thus have to restrain themselves from shooting everyone on-sight.
+On the other hand, collaborators are valuable sources of intel points because their ability to defend themselves against an arrest is very limited at best and more often than not a game of cat and mouse among houses and rooftops.
+Only two of these are allowed in a squad at any time.

+**Insurgent Pick Up Kits**
+The Iraqi Insurgents cannot, for the most part, access some of their heavier weaponry from the spawn menu.
+They instead either pick up or request them from the main base vehicle repair station or an active cache.
+Caches of the Iraqi Insurgency spawn a number of machine guns otherwise not accessible to an insurgent squad.
+In their main bases usually limited numbers of Marksmen, Sniper, Engineer and RPG kits may be picked up as well.

+The last class unique to the insurgent forces is the Civilian: When dropping your player kit, the player is issued a dummy kit.
+Some irregular factions gain the civilian status effect when using it for 2 minutes or longer.
+The civilian kit, much like the collaborator mentioned above acts like a scout and a deterrent against military assaults, but has no means to help the team in terms of other support equipment.

+*A more in-depth explanation on the collaborator and civilians can be found in a separate section of the manual  [**here**](../the_civilian.md#the_civilian).

 ## _Other Kits_ {#other-kits}

 In addition to the kits already described, there are some special kits that have special rules.
 These are the Crewman, the Pilot, the Civilian and all the Insurgent kits.
 The Civilian and Insurgent kits pertain to the **Insurgency Game Mode** and are thus described in the corresponding section of the manual {\#Insurgency}.

-Regarding the **Pilot** \(Air Vehicles\) and the **Crewman** \(Armored Vehicles\), both are needed in order to operate the corresponding vehicles.
+In addition to the kits already described, there are some special kits to access the larger military vehicles and aircraft; these are called the **Crewman** \(Armored Vehicles\) and **Pilot** \(Air Vehicles\) kit.
+Without them, accessing key functionalities of these vehicles is impossible and only a black screen will be shown when entering driver, gunner, co-pilot and certain other seats of a vehicle.
+They are one of the few kits which have no limitations on both how many people need to be in the squad to be requested and how many of them can be issued per squad in total.
+As specialised kits, they are very limited in their choice of weaponry, with only a small number of factions issuing rifles to their Crewmen, with Pilots receiving pistols only.
 As they are a type of Specialist Kit, it is not possible to directly spawn with them and must be requested as usual {\#kit\_request}.
 They have, however, no restriction about the number of them that can simultaneously be in a team and thus can also be considered unlimited kits.

 * ![](../assets/pilot.png)**Pilot**.
 The pilot is the only kit capable of operating helicopters and fixed-wing aircrafts.
 It comes equipped with a side arm, a parachute and a signal smoke grenade.
 Do not attempt to operate aircraft without proper experience.
 * ![](../assets/crewman.png)**Crewman**.
 It is the only kit capable of operating armored vehicles.
 The crewman is equipped with a compact weapon for self-defense and with binoculars to study the battlefield.
 Normally, both the driver and the gunner in an armored vehicle need the crewman kit.